-Tests are often anxiety-inducing for many people.
-No matter how much one prepares for the test, it’s not very often that they feel 100% ready to take it.
-As the test sponsor, the best thing you can do is to provide the candidate with an intuitive and thoughtful in-person and remotely proctored exam experience.
+High-stakes testing can be anxiety-inducing for many people.
+No matter how much one prepares for their test, it’s not very often that they feel 100% ready to take it.
+As the test sponsor, one of the best things you can do to ease your candidate’s anxiety, and furnish them with a testing scenario tailored to promote a successful outcome, is to provide them with an intuitive and thoughtful in-person and remotely proctored exam experience.

-The testing experience begins when the exam is scheduled and extends to the point where the candidate gets their grades.
-While proctoring often ensures that individuals provide original work without cheating, there’s more to a candidate’s experience than that.
+The testing experience begins when the exam is scheduled and extends to the point where the candidate gets their results.
+While proctoring ensures the security of your assessment by preventing issues such as cheating, there’s more to a candidate’s experience than that.

 emote tests don’t have to be multiple choice or true/false tests.
 Embrace performance-based assessments and simulations